tnm/vulcan/README.md

 	s = Vulcan(10000)

-The default is to populate with strings, but to be explicit you could do:
+The default is to populate with Redis strings, but to be explicit you could do:

 	s = Vulcan(10000, 'strings')